TheBitsDontByte/Appointments/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser if it doesn't open automatically.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser if it doesn't open automatically

-The page will reload if you make edits.<br />
+The page will reload if you make edits<br />
-You will also see any lint errors in the console.
+You will also see any lint errors in the console